Q. What is the Register of Deeds Office (ROD)?

 Q. Should a deed be recorded with the ROD Office?

 A.Yes.
-A deed should be recorded as promptly as possible after the transaction as possible.
+A deed should be recorded as promptly as possible after the transaction.
 Failure to record a deed could render the transfer or mortgaging of the property impossible and create numerous legal difficulties.

 Q. What if I lose my deed?